Pixel-Open/sulu-blockbundle/readme.md

 # Sulu block bundle

-A bundle that allows to manage content block for the SUL CMS.
+A bundle that allows to manage content block for the SULU CMS.

 It is a fork from the https://github.com/Harborn-digital/sulu-block-bundle project.